sghoshal/musibuk/README.md

 ___
 Each exercise provides tools like Metronome (tempo click), a stop watch to track how long you are practicing and a webcam to check if your form is correct.
 ___
 The app also tracks the progress of the user over the last 7 days.
-It provides bar graph visualizations showing the Time and Beats Per Minute achieved of practice sessions.
+It provides bar graph visualizations showing the Time and Beats Per Minute achieved during a practice session.
 ___
 On the folder page, the app also shows the total time all the exercises were practiced in the folder over the last 7 days.
 ___
 The app can be accessed here -> http://ec2-52-25-232-144.us-west-2.compute.amazonaws.com:3000/
 ___
-Here are some screenshots of the app:
+Here are some screenshots:

 The Folder page:
 ![alt tag](https://raw.githubusercontent.com/sghoshal/musibuk/master/screenshots/folder.jpg)